Makers & designers

 We strongly urge you to read this FAQ in its entirety before submitting an application to one of our shows.

 Who is eligible to vend at Urban Craft Uprising shows?

-However, we do not accept vendors selling imported products, or non-profits representing crafters who will not be present at the show.
+However, we do not accept resellers of imported products, or non-profits representing crafters who will not be present at the show.
 Additionally, if you are applying to represent a collection of overseas artisans, this is unfortunately not the show for you.
 If your business falls into any of these categories you may be a more appropriate fit as a sponsor of our show.
 Please contact Kristen for more details.

 To apply for the show, we need to see photos of your work.